Areahints/rssbasics/readme.md

 Description
 --
-this a python project that uses beautifulsoup to scrape nigerian-centric news and information and make it available on the Free basics platform.
+this a python project that uses beautifulsoup to scrape nigerian-centric news and information and make it available on the Free basics platform..

 TO DO
 --